-The RPC-over-RDMA header begins with four fixed 32-bit fields that control the RDMA interaction.
-These four fields, which must remain with the same meanings and in the same positions in all subsequent versions of the RPC-over-RDMA protocol, are described below.
+These four fields must remain with the same meanings and in the same positions in all subsequent versions of the RPC-over-RDMA protocol.

 5.2.1.
 Transaction ID (XID)

 The XID generated for the RPC Call and Reply.
 Having the XID at a fixed location in the header makes it easy for the receiver to establish context as soon as each RPC-over-RDMA message arrives.
 This XID MUST be the same as the XID in the RPC message.
 The receiver MAY perform its processing based solely on the XID in the RPC-over-RDMA header, and thereby ignore the XID in the RPC message, if it so chooses.